apache/mesos/docs/newbie-guide.md

 ## Apache JIRA Account Pre-Requisite

 Detailed steps are provided in the Mesos documentation to obtain a JIRA account.
-Once you have obtained a JIRA account, ensure the additional step to request addition to the list of “contributors” is completed.
+Once you have obtained a JIRA account, ensure the additional step to request addition to the list of "contributors" is completed.

 ## Tooling Pre-Requisites